Carpal Tunnel Syndrome: Symptoms and Causes

 The underlying reason for carpal tunnel syndrome is because of excessive pressure on your median nerve.
 This is a major nerve of your hand.
 It provides both sensation to your hand and fingers, as well as sending motor signals to various hand muscles for movement.

-All of these structures inside the carpal tunnel space are relatively solid compared to the soft median nerve.
-Sometimes the tissues (especially the flexor tendons) inside the carpal tunnel experience the irritation and start to swell.
-But because of the compact and tight nature of that space, swelling gets transmitted to the medina nerve.
-That swelling compresses the median nerve, which is the reason we see all the symptoms of carpal tunnel syndrome.
+The median nerve is a relatively soft structure.
+Surrounding it are the solid flexor tendons, all crammed into a tight, unyielding passageway.
+Sometimes the tissues around the nerve (especially the flexor tendons) experience irritation and start to swell.
+They do so within the confines of carpal tunnel.
+But because of the compact nature of that space, any swelling gets transmitted to the median nerve.
+The swelling compresses the median nerve, which is the reason we see all the symptoms of carpal tunnel syndrome.

-Sometimes, it’s impossible to point to one single cause of carpal tunnel syndrome.
+In all of these instances the result is the same: compression of the median neve.
+But sometimes, it’s impossible to point to one single cause of carpal tunnel syndrome.
 Other times, the cause is a complete mystery.

 Primary Risk Factors